 More Trivia from Soul Man

-comedy, which sees Harvard bound C. Thomas Howell, resort to drastic measures in order to get a scholarship; when his wealthy parents decide he should pay his own way through University.
+A hilarious comedy, which sees Harvard bound C. Thomas Howell, resort to drastic measures in order to get a scholarship; when his wealthy parents decide he should pay his own way through University.

 However, the only specialist funding available specifically requires an African American candidate...